SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Results

 To evaluate SCC-Loc against telemetry deviations induced by sensor inaccuracies or wind disturbances, we inject uniformly distributed noise into the pitch ($\delta_{\text{pitch}}$) and yaw ($\delta_{\text{yaw}}$) priors.
 Table~\ref{tab:viewpoint_robustness} details the Top-5 retrieval performance under varying noise configurations.

-\textbf{1) Resilience to Yaw Perturbations:} Although SCC-Loc utilizes a yaw prior for initial North-alignment, it demonstrates exceptional robustness against inherent prior deviations.
-Evaluated with injected yaw noise ($\delta_{\text{yaw}}$) up to $20^{\circ}$, performance variations remain marginal across all pitch configurations, with Acc@R and mean errors maintaining high stability.
-This confirms that our DINOv2-based cascaded pipeline possesses sufficient rotational invariance to tolerate residual in-plane rotations caused by biased priors, ensuring accurate feature association and robust geometric solving.
+\textbf{1) Resilience to Yaw Perturbations:} Although SCC-Loc utilizes a yaw prior for initial North-alignment, it demonstrates strong robustness against yaw-prior deviations.
+Evaluated with injected yaw noise ($\delta_{\text{yaw}}$) up to $20^{\circ}$, performance variations remain marginal across all pitch configurations, with Acc@R and mean errors maintaining high stability with respect to yaw perturbations.
+This confirms that our DINOv2-based cascaded pipeline possesses sufficient rotational invariance to tolerate biased yaw priors, supporting stable feature association and geometric solving under residual in-plane rotations.

 \textbf{2) Sensitivity to Pitch Distortions:} Unlike yaw, pitch perturbations lead to a predictable performance decrease.
 As $\delta_{\text{pitch}}$ reaches $20^{\circ}$, Acc@5 drops to 28.13\% and mean error rises to 28.86 m.
 This sensitivity stems from the dual role of the pitch prior in our framework.
 First, pitch is used to estimate the effective GSD for satellite patch cropping; biased priors cause cross-modal scale inconsistencies and viewport misalignments.
 Second, the CD-RAPS strategy employs the pitch prior as a physical penalty term in non-linear pose optimization.
-Severe noise misguides the objective function, forcing convergence toward geometrically biased configurations and amplifying position error.
+Large pitch noise biases the objective function, leading the optimization toward geometrically biased configurations and amplifying position error.